Next: , Previous: Basic Help, Up: Basic

 Delete all but one of many consecutive blank lines (delete-blank-lines).

-To insert a new line of text before an existing line, type the new line of text, followed by <RET>.
+We have seen how RET (newline) starts a new line of text.
 However, it may be easier to see what you are doing if you first make a blank line and then insert the desired text into it.
 This is easy to do using the key C-o (open-line), which inserts a newline after point but leaves point in front of the newline.
 After C-o, type the text for the new line.
-C-o F O O has the same effect as F O O <RET>, except for the final location of point.

 The easy way to get rid of extra blank lines is with the command C-x C-o (delete-blank-lines).
-C-x C-o in a run of several blank lines deletes all but one of them.
-C-x C-o on a lone blank line deletes that one.
-When point is on a nonblank line, C-x C-o deletes all following blank lines (if any).
+If point lies within a run of several blank lines, C-x C-o deletes all but one of them.
+If point is on a single blank line, C-x C-o deletes it.
+If point is on a nonblank line, C-x C-o deletes all following blank lines, if any exists.